moby/moby/experimental/README.md

     This command downloads a test image and runs it in a container.

 ### Get the Linux binary
-To download the latest experimental `docker` binary for Linux, use the following URLs:
+To download the latest experimental Docker binary for Linux, use the following URLs:

     https://experimental.docker.com/builds/Linux/i386/docker-latest.tgz